Danny O'Connor (boxer)

-Daniel Thomas O'Connor (born March 30, 1985) is an American professional boxer.
-As of June 14, 2010, O'Connor fought for the boxing promotion Murphys Boxing, which was founded by Ken Casey of the Boston punk band, Dropkick Murphys.
+Daniel Thomas O'Connor (born March 30, 1986) is an American professional boxer.
+As of July 7th 2010, O'Connor fought for the boxing promotion Murphy's Boxing, which was founded by Ken Casey of the Boston punk band, Dropkick Murphys.

 Early life

 An Irish American, O'Connor started playing soccer at the age of five and continued throughout high school.
-He remains an avid soccer fan and is a supporter of Celtic F.C., Liverpool F.C., his home town team the, New England Revolution, and is a member of American Outlaws US Soccer Supporters.
+An avid soccer fan, he is a supporter of Celtic F.C., Liverpool F.C., his hometown team the New England Revolution and is a member of American Outlaws US Soccer Supporters.

-After meeting O'Connor and learning of his loyal support, the New England Revolutions made O'Connor an honorary captain for the 6/2/12 Revs versus Chicago Fire game.

 Along with a passion for soccer, Danny developed a love of boxing while growing up by spending every Friday evening in front of the TV set with his grandfather watching Friday Night Fights.
-This introduced him to boxing at a young age.
-O' Connor decided to start boxing at 16 years old at the Framingham Police Athletic League in Framingham, Massachusetts.

-As a child growing up without cable television, Dannys' mother taught him how to sew.
-This skill he honed and later used in his early boxing career.
-O'Connor, "I make all my own outfits.
-When I was a kid, I didn't have cable and there wasn't much to do, so my mother taught me how to sew.
-I make all my outfits from scratch.
-I go to the fabric store and sew them up myself."
+As a child growing up without cable television, O'Connor's mother taught him how to sew.
+This skill he honed and later used in his early boxing career."

 Amateur career

 O'Connor was the 2007 US Olympic Trials bronze medalist and the 2008 U.S. Olympic Team alternate.
 He ended his amateur career with a record of 110 wins and 11 losses.
 O'Connor, a four-time New England Golden Gloves champion, won the 2008 national Golden Gloves at light welterweight.
 O'Connor also won the US Nationals in 2008 and was voted outstanding boxer of the tournament.
 Winning these two national tournaments in the same year back to back put O'Connor in an elite list of boxers who have accomplished this which includes Sugar Ray Leonard and Thomas Hearns.
 Danny's most notable victory as an amateur was a dominant 23-3 win against eventual 2008 Olympic Gold medalist Manuel Félix Díaz.
-O'Connor was featured in the May 5, 2008, issue of Sports Illustrated faces in the crowd for his boxing skills.
+O'Connor was featured in the May 5, 2008, issue of Sports Illustrated Faces in the Crowd.

-Danny O'Connors amateur career accomplishments has helped take him to places such as Russia and China to compete in tournaments however Danny credits his "New England upbringing as the explanation for his success.
-There is no special formula.
-Old fashion hard work, desire, and dedication are how results are rendered."

 Professional career

-Upon returning from the Beijing Olympics, O'Connor turned pro on September 17, 2008.
+Upon returning from the Beijing Olympics, O'Connor turned professional on September 17, 2008.
 Danny signed under Warriors Boxing and Dibella entertainment.
+O'Connor was managed by Ken Casey of the Dropkick Murphys.
+O'Connor and Casey met through Casey's charity, The Claddagh fund.